qutip/qutip-qip/docs/source/contribution-docs.rst

-..
-QuTiP
-   Copyright (C) 2011 and later, Paul D. Nation & Robert J. Johansson

-.. _user_guide.rst:
+.. _user_guide:

 *********************************
 Contributing to the documentation
 *********************************

-The user guide provides an overview of QuTiP's functionality.
+The user guide provides an overview of the package's functionality.
 The guide is composed of individual reStructuredText (**.rst**) files which each get rendered as a webpage.
 Each page typically tackles one area of functionality.